-- Select Disable to terminate the recording function. - Click on Save when finished.
+- Select Disable to terminate the recording function. - Click on Save to apply and store the settings.

 Schedule

 To edit the schedule settings, select System > Schedule.

 This function allows users to setup schedules for features including: Alarm Switch, Motion Detection and Network Failure Detection.
 The function supports up to 10 sets of time frames in the time frame list.